-Very truly yours, Toush .
-Sassower
+Very truly yours,

-DORIS L. SASSOWER Director, Ninth Judicial Committee
+DORIS L. SASSOWER

+Director, Ninth Judicial Committee

-I should note that I was privileged to act as pro P.S.
-Petitioners in the case of counsel to the bono Castracan v.
+P.S.
+I should note that I was privileged to act as probono counsel to the Petitioners in the case of Castracan v.
 Colavita from its inception until June 14, 1991, the date on which the Appellate Division, Second Department, issued an Order suspending me from the practice of law--immediately, indefinitely, and unconditionally--without any evidentiary hearing ever having been had, and notwithstanding the proceeding was jurisdictionally void for failure to comply with due process and other procedural requirements.
 The Order was issued less than a week after I announced in a New York Times "Letter to the Editor" that I was taking Castracan to the Court of Appeals, and, likewise, only days after I transmitted to you my sworn and documented affidavit concerning the political relationship between Justice Fredman and Harvey Landau, Esq. and their other unethical conduct in the Breslaw case.